enhasan9907/pig-game/README.md

 - Rolling a 1 resets the current player's score to 0.
 - Holding accumulates the current player's score to their total score.
 - The first player to reach 100 points wins the game.
+## Usage
+Open the index.html file in your web browser to start playing the Pig Game.
+Follow the on-screen instructions to take turns rolling the dice and holding your score.
+The game will automatically determine the winner when a player reaches 100 points.

+## Contributing
+Contributions are welcome!
+If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.
+Please ensure that your code follows the existing coding style and conventions.